Governance

 ____________________________________

-CRESTVIEW HILLS, Ky. - It is with joy that the Covington-Lexington Section of the Equestrian Order of the Holy Sepulchre of Jerusalem announces the investiture of Mr. Zachary P. Trauth, to take place on Saturday afternoon, Dec 6 at 3:00 p.m. at Mary, Seat of Wisdom Chapel on the campus of Thomas More University.
-Mr. Trauth is the eighth member of the Squires to be invested by the Section into the North Central Lieutenancy's Fellowship of Squires.
+CRESTVIEW HILLS, Ky. - It is with joy that the Covington-Lexington Section of the Equestrian Order of the Holy Sepulchre of Jerusalem invested Mr. Zachary P. Trauth on Saturday, Dec 6 at Mary, Seat of Wisdom Chapel on the campus of Thomas More University.
+Mr. Trauth is the eighth member of the North Central Lieutenancy's Fellowship of Squires.

-Mr. Trauth is a junior at Thomas More University (TMU) and is involved in campus ministry and with the Bishop Roger J. Foys Scholars Program.
+Squire Zachary is a student at Thomas More University (TMU) and is involved in campus ministry and with the Bishop Roger J. Foys Scholars Program.
 He is also a violinist and is involved in Music Ministry at Covington Latin School, Thomas More University, and St. Therese Parish, Southgate.

 _____________________________ # # #

-The Fellowship of Squires is an association of young Catholics of the Equestrian Order of the Holy Sepulchre of Jerusalem within the North Central Lieutenancy and Covington-Lexington Section in the Diocese of Covington.
+The Fellowship of Squires is made up of Catholic men and women, age 20-35, who wish to engage in a deeper and more meaningful spiritual life and experience in Christ through association with the Knights and Dames of the Equestrian Order.
+At the time of becoming a Squire, one makes a personal commitment to the personal Christian formation of one's interior life, and to the charism of prayer and charitable activity for the Christians of the Holy Land.
+This life is centered around the knightly virtues of the Order, which are represented by the five crosses on the Jerusalem Cross that symbolizes the Five Wounds of Christ.
 Squires are associate members of the Equestrian Order and thus constitute a Fellowship of Catholic men and women wishing to engage in a deeper and more meaningful spiritual life experience through association with Knights and Dames of the Order, so that one may grow and deepen one's faith in the virtues that lead to a true following of the Lord.

 This requires a commitment to oneself and to the Lord.
 It is a process of learning and growth.
 Squires seek, in the words of Pope Benedict XVI, a “school at the service of the Lord”, and a school in service to the Christians of the Holy Land.